xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2021-11-11-riscv-none-embed-gcc-v10-2-0-1-2-released.md

 ## Known problems

-- the SiFive v2020.12.0 release no longer includes libraries without the C (compressed) instructions; the list of multi-libs was expanded with 28 more libraries in v10.2.0-1.2
 - due to the very large number of instructions added by the vector support (~70K), the compiler sources became too large and it was not possible to build the Arm 32-bit image ([#229](https://github.com/riscv/riscv-gcc/issues/229))